yangzhangs/yangzhangs.github.io/_pages/about.md

 I like movie, music, and photography.

 ## News
+* 2025-08: Congratulations!
+Yiwen's doctoral dissertation has been selected for the CCF Technical Committee of System Software's Award for Outstanding Doctoral Dissertation.

 * 2025-06: Our work: *Understanding the Faults in Serverless Computing Based Applications: An Empirical Study* accepted by ICSME2025 Technical track.

 * 2025-04：Our work: *What Problems are MLOps Practitioners Talking About?
 A Study of Discussions in Stack Overflow Forum and GitHub Projects* accepted by IST Journal.